paguzma/cjekel.github.io/_posts/2016-04-06-Population-Density-Plots.md

 I created plots with a variety of different color maps that were available in Matplotlib.
 I created the images in png format, and also a vector pdf format.
 All the images can be found in [this](https://github.com/cjekel/countryPopulationDensity/tree/master/images) GitHub folder.
 If you haven't already, check out the full [imgur](http://imgur.com/a/Pb1i6) gallery!

-I've include some of the better images bellow.
+I've included some of the better images bellow.

 ![Rainbow Population Density](https://github.com/cjekel/countryPopulationDensity/raw/master/images/worldPopulationDensity2015_rainbow.png)
 ![YlOrRd Population Density](https://github.com/cjekel/countryPopulationDensity/raw/master/images/worldPopulationDensity2015_YlOrRd.png)